2024 NHL Stadium Series

 The 2024 NHL Stadium Series was a series of two outdoor regular season National Hockey League (NHL) games that were played during the 2023–24 NHL season.
 This was the first time since 2016 that two Stadium Series games were scheduled instead of just one.
 Both games were held on the weekend of February 17–18, 2024, at MetLife Stadium in East Rutherford, New Jersey.
 The Philadelphia Flyers faced the New Jersey Devils on February 17, while the New York Rangers played the New York Islanders on February 18.

 Background

 The NHL announced the Stadium Series games on June 3, 2023.
-The league originally planned to only stage one game with just the Rangers and the Devils.
+The league originally planned to only stage one game with just the Rangers and Devils.

 All three NHL teams in the New York metropolitan area were represented, like the two games at Yankee Stadium in the 2014 NHL Stadium Series.
+As with the case of 2014, the Rangers were designated the away team for their game against the Islanders as their home arena, Madison Square Garden, receives tax-exempt status, but only if the Rangers do not "cease playing" home games at MSG, generally interpreted as playing any "home" game outside of MSG.
+This also marked the first time the Devils played a home game at the Meadowlands Sports Complex in nearly 17 years, following the team's departure from the Meadowlands Arena at the end of the 2006-07 NHL season for its current home of Prudential Center.

-MetLife Stadium, which is less than ten miles from the regular home arenas of both the Rangers and Devils, is scheduled to undergo renovations after the end of the 2023 National Football League season in preparation for the 2026 FIFA World Cup, and therefore several low-level sideline seats were covered with tarp prior to the Stadium Series.
+MetLife Stadium, which is less than ten miles from the regular home arenas of both the Rangers and Devils, were scheduled to undergo renovations after the end of the 2023 National Football League season in preparation for the 2026 FIFA World Cup, and therefore several low-level sideline seats were covered with tarp prior to the Stadium Series.